-and document that the response of wages to productivity shocks common to firms at the sector level is three times as much as the response to firm-level productivity shocks.
+Plus, Carlsson, Messina and Skans (2016) use matched employer-employee data from Sweden and document that the response of worker earnings to productivity shocks common to firms at the sector level is three times as much as the response to firm-level productivity shocks.
 Souchier (2022) uses French matched employer-employee data and shows similar results.
 There findings are consistent with my model's feature that wages are more responsive to aggregate shocks than firm-specific shocks.